postgres/pgweb/docs/authentication.rst

 #.
 The community website detects that this is a redirected authentication
    response, and starts processing it specifically.
 #.
 Using the shared key, the data is decrypted (while first being base64
    decoded, of course).
-Since authenticated encryption using AES-SIV is used, this step will fail if there has been any tampering with the data.
+Since authenticated encryption using AES-SIV or ChaCha20_Poly1305 is used, this step will fail if there has been any tampering with the data.
 #.
 The resulting string is urldecoded - and if any errors occur in the